Zaphod's Guide to Safely Consuming PGGB Plus

 PGGB is an offline PCM remastering tool for upsampling or downsampling audio files, with algorithms optimized to maximize reconstruction accuracy to near theoretical limits*.
 PGGB can apply EQ filters in a transparent fashion.
 PGGB saves the converted files in .wav or .dsf format by default, or in .wv (WavPack) or .flac (FLAC) format if the user chooses.
 Image and cover information within the metadata are transferred when possible.
 All PCM and DSD rates are supported.
 PGGB will convert to PCM or DSD with an optimal choice of filters.

-Starting with 'The Reference Edition' PGGB now provides you with tools to analyze its objective performances.
+'The Reference Edition' of PGGB (v6) provides you with tools to analyze its objective performances.

 *PGGB Plus use a proprietary method different from conventional approaches.
 PGGB is non apodizing and it does not use windowed sinc functions either, or long filters either.
 The best way to look at the current approach used by PGGB is that it considers the track as a whole.
 If no HF filters are enabled (which is the default for CD and 2fS rates), PGGB keeps all of the original samples intact, then creates intermediate samples all at once by time shifting all of the original samples.
 Our method approaches the theoretical limit of reconstruction accuracy possible for a track of given length and sample rate.
 This is more accurate than using pure Whittaker-Shannon coefficients with windowing.
 As the sample rate increases, and the track length increases, our method approaches the mathematical equivalence of using pure sinc based interpolation.
 The higher the reconstruction accuracy, the more transparent the sound.
 What this means to you is better depth and layering, improved resolution, a cleaner leading edge, and more accurate timbre.